Editorial Policy

 Corrections policy

-If you believe a page contains a factual error, an unfair generalisation, or an accidental over-claim, please email us.
-Substantive corrections will be made directly on the page; for significant revisions we add a short note at the bottom of the article noting the date and nature of the change.
+If you think a page has a factual error, an unfair generalization, or an accidental over-claim, please email us.
+We make substantive corrections directly on the page; for significant revisions we add a short note at the bottom of the article with the date and what changed.

-The single contact we guarantee to read is yuseong2099@gmail.com.
-See the Contact page for what we can and cannot help with.
+The one contact we guarantee to read is yuseong2099@gmail.com.
+The Contact page lists what we can and can't help with.